mikehaertl/php-pdftk/README.md

 #### Cat

-Assemble a PDF from pages of one or more PDF files.
+Assemble a PDF from pages from one or more PDF files.

 ```php
 use mikehaertl\pdftk\Pdf;